JSON data type

 └─────────────────────┴───────────────────────┴────────────────┴─────────────────────┘

 Dynamic subcolumns can be cast to any data type.
-In this case the exception will be thrown if internal type inside Dynamic cannot be cast to the requested type:
+An exception will be thrown if the internal type within Dynamic cannot be cast to the requested type.

 ┌─uint─┐